Helm

 Tenants, Quota, and Volume ownership

-Redis is used to store application data regarding tenants, quota, and volume ownership with the Storage Class specified in the redis.storageClass parameter in the values file, or with the default Storage Class if that parameter was not specified.
+Redis is used to store application data regarding tenants, quota, and volume ownership with the Storage Class csm-authorization-local-storage or the one specified in the redis.storageClass parameter in the values file.

-The Persistent Volume for Redis is dynamically provisioned by this Storage Class with the redis-primary-pv-claim Persistent Volume Claim.
+The Persistent Volume for Redis is provisioned by the above Storage Class with the redis-primary-pv-claim Persistent Volume Claim.
 See the example.

 kubectl get persistentvolume